astropy/astropy/docs/nddata/covariance.rst

     True

  #.
 Finally, you can construct the covariance matrix from a previous
-    instance that was saved to a fits file using the :ref:`nddata-covariance-fitsio`.
+    instance that was saved to a FITS file using the :ref:`nddata-covariance-fitsio`.

 .. _nddata-covariance-access: